find your perfect postgrad program

 What Are Your Postgraduate Law Options In The United States?

 In the United States formal law qualifications are only offered to students who are studying at a postgraduate level.
 In order to be considered for a place at US law school, candidates must have gained an undergraduate degree beforehand.
-This is true for both US residents and international students.
+This is true for both US residents and international students, as well as online postgraduate law students.
 Here are the key pathways on offer if you are planning to attend a US law school to complete a postgraduate course.

 One of the most commonly undertaken law degrees in the country, the Juris Doctor (JD) is generally required if a person is planning to practice law in the United States.
 In contrast to other countries that offer bachelors degrees in law, the JD is considered to be the first degree in law in America.
 This qualification is offered at law schools that have been approved by the American Bar Association, and at some which are not.
 To be considered as an applicant, you will need a strong bachelors degree and good results in your Law School Admissions Test.
 This test is taken by all US law school students and takes the form of five 35-minute sections of multiple-choice questions, so extensive revision is essential.
 Each law school will evaluate your results individually, if you retake the test in the hope of gaining a higher grade, admissions staff will take the average score.
 A JD program lasts three years when taken as a full-time course.
 If you graduate successfully from a law school which is ABA approved, you automatically pass any US state’s educational requirements for acceptance to take the bar examination, and eventually practice law.
 Not every state accepts international students to the bar exam however, and those which do will usually pass your case to the American Bar Association for them to assess your merits.